"Closed Circuit" is about lawyers in London, so they wear wigs in court, and in love denial, which could cost them a sensational case.

 Nondescriptly handsome Eric Bana plays Martin Rose, the court-appointed defense lawyer kept in the dark about evidence against his client, Farroukh Erdogan (Denis Moschitto).
 Rebecca Hall plays Martin's once and future lover Claudia Simmons-Howe, sans the charm of her work in "Vicky Cristina Barcelona," or her gumption in "The Town."
 Keeping their characters reasonably credible under the strain of Steven Knight's screenplay is a credit to both.

 Director John Crowley does little to jazz up the proceedings, which are simply the same old CIA implications of American cinema transported to MI5 across the pond.
 The movie teases promising notions about privacy and the proliferation of surveillance cameras in public places, but little emerges beyond a few split-screen montages.
-"Closed Circuit" drops conspiracy theory bait and gets some nibbles of interest, yet never reels you in.

 In obvious deference to the U.S. market, Knight's script adds a Yank to the mix, but not for long.
 Julia Stiles plays New York Times investigative reporter Joanna Reece, whose presence and introduction to Martin at a dinner party says a lot, mostly uncomplimentary, about her professional instinct.
 Then again, nobody in this movie except the bomber performs his duties as real people do.